ohohoh3275/oe-ui/.github/ISSUE_TEMPLATE/feature_issue.md

 ---
 name: Feature Request
 about: When adding a new feature
-title: "[New Feature] "
+title: "[New Feature]"
 labels: enhancement
-assignees: Melonisjy
+assignees: ""

 ---